scheckley/online-retail/README.md

 ---

 The Jupyter notebook stored in this repository is the output of a couple of days of exploratory data analysis of an online retail data set.
-The code isn't elegant and beautiful, it's just what I hacked together in a short time for fun.
+The code isn't elegant, beautiful, or optimized, it's just what I hacked together in a short time for my own interest.

 The purpose of this work was to see what value could be extracted from a fairly large and open-ended dataset (as opposed to one of the more straight forward Kaggle data sets with a more obvious target vector, for example).